hero media

 The site features elevated shared bathrooms.

-The new 70-seater Farmhouse restaurant, commercial kitchen and bar mean you can ditch the campstove dinners and upgrade to fresh meals that hero ingredients from local producers such as Woombye Butchery, Maleny Cuisine, local artisan bakers and Sixty6 Acres’ homegrown farm produce.
-Prefer to eat in the comfort of your cabin, campsite or have a picnic on the lush grounds?
-Guests can also order antipasto platters, toasted sandwiches and takeaway options.
-The onsite bar serves local brews and their signature Pineapple Daiquiri, made with pineapples grown onsite.
+The new 70-seater Farmhouse restaurant, commercial kitchen and bar mean you can say goodbye to campstove dinners and upgrade to fresh meals that champion ingredients from local producers such as Woombye Butchery, Maleny Cuisine, local artisan bakers and Sixty6 Acres’ homegrown farm produce.
+Or eat well in the comfort of your cabin with an antipasto platter, toasted sandwiches and takeaway options.
+The onsite bar serves local brews and their signature Pineapple Daiquiri made using pineapples grown onsite.

 The Farmhouse restaurant at Sixty6 Acres